echo-lab/assets/Assets/Writing/AcademicWriting.md

 - reading the title (10 seconds version of your paper)
 - reading the abstract (2 minute version of your paper)
 - reading the introduction (5 minute version of your paper)
-- reading the conclusion (3 minute version of your paper
+- reading the conclusion (3 minute version of your paper)

 # Be scientific.

+- "Scientific" simply means "numbers".